hybridsjs/hybrids/docs/getting-started.md

 npm i hybrids
 ```

-Otherwise, you can use it directly from a number of CDNs, which provide a hybrids from the registry:
+Otherwise, you can use it directly from a number of CDNs, which provide hybrids from the registry:

 * [https://esm.sh/hybrids@^9](https://esm.sh/hybrids@^9) (2 requests, minified)
 * [https://cdn.skypack.dev/hybrids@^9?min](https://cdn.skypack.dev/hybrids@^9?min) (2 request, minified)